ModernPentestModernPentest

 Monitoring Progress

-The pentest dashboard shows:
+The live dashboard

 • Current status - Pending, Running, Processing, or Completed